 While this Amazon Must Have for your science classroom does not have the same features as a traditional microscope for less than $20, it is a great way to let students view tiny things.
 You can also attach a phone to it if you want to take pictures, which you can use this fun science find.

-Use this as a science station to have students work collaboratively to build and test their structure.
+Use this as a science station to have students work collaboratively or as a classroom demonstration.
+Either way, kids will love seeing where the germs still lay!

 These disposable pans are an Amazon Must Have for the science classroom to reduce mess during classroom demonstrations.
 Use these pans to prep materials that you will use during a classroom demonstration so that you don’t lose precious minutes looking for the items you need.